sandraqu/center-face/README.md

-# Use AI to Center Face in Circle
+# Use AI Face Recognition to Find Faces

 Simple proof of concept that
 - consumes one or more image URLs